 How do MITRE ATT&CK techniques help me learn from breaches?

-Mapping each breach to ATT&CK techniques turns thirteen stories into a short, deduplicated list of behaviors you can build detections and controls for.
+Mapping each breach to ATT&CK techniques turns forty-five stories into a short, deduplicated list of behaviors you can build detections and controls for.
 When the same techniques (T1078 Valid Accounts, T1552 Unsecured Credentials) show up in breach after breach, you know exactly where to spend your detection-engineering effort first.